 Key Facts

 The structure.
-Each American Depositary Share represents two common shares; the Brazilian stock keeps trading on the B3 exchange in São Paulo as AZUL3.
+Each American Depositary Share represents two common shares.
+The Brazilian stock keeps trading on the B3 exchange in São Paulo as AZUL3.

-The Azul NYSE listing hands Brazil’s biggest airline by cities served a fresh start on Wall Street’s main board, months after a bankruptcy restructuring that stripped out billions in debt.
-Trading under the ticker AZUL is expected to open on July 9, a symbolic close to one of Latin American aviation’s hardest chapters.
+The Azul NYSE listing hands Brazil’s biggest airline by cities served a fresh start on Wall Street’s main board.
+It comes months after a bankruptcy restructuring that stripped out billions in debt.

 Brazil’s Azul Jumps to the Main NYSE After Bankruptcy Exit.
 (Photo Internet reproduction)